instructure/lti_skydrive_engine/README.md

    bundle exec guard
    ```

-3. Configure your database by copying config/database.yml.example to
+3. Configure your database by modifying test/dummy/config/database.yml.example
-   config/database.yml and then modifying it to use your database of choice.
+   it to use your database of choice.
+The default configuration uses sqlite and
-   The default configuration uses sqlite and should work out of the box.
+   should work out of the box.
    ```
    cp config/database.yml.example config/database.yml
    bundle exec rake db:migrate